Mathematical Foundations of Complex Tonality: Complex Chromatic Scales

 \begin{Theorem} Let $S$ denote a set of three complex five-limit semitones satisfying {\rm (a)} there exists a chromatic scale of twelve notes constructed by aggregation from the elements of $S$ and their complex conjugates such that $C =1$, $E = \frac{5}{4}$, $F = \frac{4}{3}$, $F_{\sharp}= 1 + \ri$, $G = \frac{3}{2}$, $A = \frac{5}{3}$, $C'=2$, and {\rm (b)} the aggregation is conjugate symmetric, in the sense that the first six elements of the chromatic series are conjugates of the second six elements, in the same order.
-Then there are three such systems, given by
+Then three and only three such sets exist, given by

 $S = \{\tfrac{3}{4} (1 + \ri), \, \tfrac{1}{3} (3 + \ri) \zeta, \, \tfrac{16}{15} \}$, $\zeta = \epsilon \left( \frac{3 + 4\, \rm{i}} {5} \right)^k$, $\epsilon \in \{1, -1, \ri, -\ri\}$, $k \in \mathbb Z$,